TongGeorgeWang/polyADPribose-Structural-Analysis/README.md

   Special MATLAB dependencies:  <br />
   hex2rgb.m (Chad A. Greene, April 2014) <br />
   SpectralClustering.m (Ingo Bürk, areslp, 2011) <br />
-  After EOM, the CRYSOL executable is utilized to compute scattering profiles. <br />
+  After EOM, the CRYSOL executable (from ATSAS) is utilized to compute scattering profiles. <br />

 The specific versions of each software that were used for analyses is included.
 Future versions will likely also work.
 Please see manuscript references for citations for these software entities.